flarum-lang/french/README.md

 ```

 The same command can be used to update independently the French language pack, without updating anything else.
 Note that because the French language pack will be added as a Flarum's dependency, it will also be automatically updated when updating Flarum and its dependencies via Composer.

-## Contributing

-Thank you a lot to wish to contribute.
-I sincerely appreciate your commitment.
-Using the language pack is already a huge support, but best other ways to contribute are:

-- Star on GitHub.
-Because if you use it and like it, you can at least be a stargazer!
-- Follow on GitHub.
-You will be notified in real time of all changes.
-No more misses!
-- Report [issues](https://github.com/milescellar/flarum-ext-french/issues) on GitHub.
-Any feedback is welcome.
-- Open pull requests on GitHub to submit fixes and improvements.
-Be listed as a [contributor](https://github.com/milescellar/flarum-ext-french/graphs/contributors)!
-- Join [the language pack's discussion](https://discuss.flarum.org/d/615-french-language-pack) on the Flarum community.
-- Follow me [on Twitter](https://twitter.com/milescellar) or [on Mastodon](https://mastodon.social/@milescellar).
-I don't spam pictures of kittens and puppies (too much).
-- Let's have a drink if you are near Paris!